jonnonz1/nz-statute-book/acts/public/2011/freedom-camping-act-2011.md

 [Repealed]

 ### 17 Freedom camping notices
-(1) The Director-General may, by notice published in accordance with section 18,— (a) define conservation land where freedom camping is restricted and the restrictions that apply to freedom camping on that land:
+(1) The Director-General may, by notice published in accordance with subsection (5) and section 18,— (a) define conservation land where freedom camping is restricted and the restrictions that apply to freedom camping on that land:
   (b) define conservation land where freedom camping is prohibited.
 (2) A notice may be published under subsection (1) only if—